StrongMind/culture/tech_sessions/mobbing.md

 The style of Mobbing that I have witnessed to have the most success works like this :

+## Simple Rules
+* Use strict Driver/Navigator
+* Rotate AT LEAST every 7-10 minutes
+* Use a timer
+* Use a single computer

 ## Roles

 ### Driver